Should Toronto Require More Visitor Parking in New Buildings?

 - Should new developments be required to designate a minimum proportion of parking for visitors?

-- What minimum visitor parking standards should apply to new development?
+- What should the new minimum visitor parking standards be?

 How to Participate